 It’s an unfortunate fact of life that even the most diligent law firms are vulnerable to such costly claims.
 The potential exposures are numerous and include misinterpretations of the law, offering bad advice, missed deadlines, or conflicts of interest.

 Given how commonplace legal malpractice lawsuits have become, having the right insurance program is a wise investment for any law firm.

 Who Is Legal Malpractice Insurance For?

 All attorneys need legal malpractice insurance, even though they hope to never have to use it.
+80% of lawyers get sued at some point in their career, and you don’t want to face a lawsuit without legal malpractice insurance.
 However, certain areas of practice carry a considerably greater amount of risk.